 One story tells about a man who may have encountered one of the evil spirits that the Native Americans supposedly felt.
-An inmate was locked in solitary confinement, where people were only given bread, water, a hole to go the bathroom in, and given a mattress only at night.
-This man was locked in, when suddenly he began to scream and groan claiming to see glowing eyes.
+An inmate was locked in solitary confinement, where people only received bread, water, a hole to go to the bathroom in, and given a mattress only at night.
+This man was locked in when suddenly he began to scream and groan, claiming to see glowing eyes.
 He would cry out about how this creature was torturing him.
 The guards assuming the inmate just wanted attention, ignored him throughout the night, but suddenly his cell went quiet.
 When the guards checked on him in the morning, they found the man strangled with hand marks around his neck.
 There was no possible way that he did it to himself, according to his autopsy.
-Some believe that maybe the guards on duty did it, but others believe that the strange creature the man had claimed to see, which has come to be known as "the thing," was to blame.
+Some believe that maybe the guards on duty did it, but others think that the strange creature the man had claimed to see, which has come to be known as "the thing," was to blame.

 Photo of Jail Cell with Cut Resistant Metal in Alcatraz

-The Old Lighthouse and Other Hauntings
+The Old Lighthouse

 Another mysterious story, which is less scary, but still very much intriguing, is regarding the old lighthouse.
 The original lighthouse was torn down by the time Alcatraz Island became home to the prison.
-Yet some people believe that on foggy nights, the old lighthouse that had once stood on Alcatraz Island, reappears and lights the dark sky.
+Yet some people believe that on foggy nights, the old lighthouse that had once stood on Alcatraz Island reappears and lights the dark sky.

-© 2011 Angela Michelle
+© 2011 Angela Michelle Schultz